ray2501/Tcl-Related-Link/README.md

 Tools
 =====

+* [tclapp] (https://github.com/tcltk/tclapps): a suite of small applications for Tcl useful as examples and in regular use to a large collection of Tcl programmers
 * [freeWrap] (http://freewrap.sourceforge.net/): FreeWrap distributions are freely available for Linux and Windows operating systems.
 * [tclexecomp] (https://sourceforge.net/projects/tclexecomp/)
 * [Enhanced Tk Console: tkcon] (http://tkcon.sourceforge.net/)